usmaanalii/frontend-boilerplate/README.md

 @import '../../../node_modules/bootstrap-sass/assets/stylesheets/bootstrap'
 ```

-In order to use jQuery with ES6, simply add the followine line of code, to the
+In order to use jQuery with ES6, simply add the following line of code, to the
 top of the files (which require it).

 ``` javascript